Blockchain — Practical Applications in Financial Services Tech

 In my last blog, we defined blockchain at a high level, looked at the differences between private and public blockchains and explored some of the different consortia.
-In today’s blog, we’ll look at some of the ways financial institutions can plan for and capitalize on blockchain and the potential for the technology to save financial institutions tremendous amounts of money and time.
+In today’s blog, we’ll look at some of the ways the financial services industry can plan for and capitalize on blockchain and the potential for the technology to save financial institutions tremendous amounts of money and time.

 Blockchain as Transformative Technology